SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Conclusion

 \section{Conclusion}

 We presented the SySeVR framework for using deep learning to detect vulnerabilities.
 Based on a large dataset of vulnerability we collected, we drew a number of insights, including an explanation on the effectiveness of deep learning in vulnerability detection.
 Moreover, we detected 15 vulnerabilities that were {\em not} reported in the NVD.
 Among these 15 vulnerabilities, 7 are unknown and have been reported to the vendors, and the other 8 have been ``silently'' patched by the vendors when releasing newer versions.

-There are many interesting problems for future research.
-In particular, it is important to address the limitations discussed in Section \ref{sec:Limitations}.
+There are many open problems for future research.
+In addition to addressing the limitations discussed in Section \ref{sec:Limitations}, it is important to investigate the impact of {\em code duplication} \cite{CodeDuplication} on SySeVR-enabled models.